austinsamsel/airheight/source/blog/2015-11-04-building-capote-part-4.html.markdown

 This should put our test in the green.

 We'll also take care of one more detail.
-In order to start again with a clean slate after submitting a post and clearing the form, we should also programatically wipe the wordcount session.
-If we don't, the session value will remain at the previous wordcount until we start typing again.
+In order to start again with a clean slate after submitting a post and clearing the form, we should also programmatically wipe the word count session.
+If we don't, the session value will remain at the previous word count until we start typing again.
 We can update this by adding in our createPost events function:

 <pre><code class="language-javascript">//model/posts.js